Alignment Risks from Capability-Seeking RL Training: RQ2: How Do Learned Exploits Transfer and Persist?

-To investigate the underlying robustness of exploitative behaviors, we conducted a comparative \emph{unlearning} experiment.
-We took two sets of compromised models: (1) RL-Native Models (trained via GRPO to exploit) and (2) Distilled Models (trained via SFT to mimic the exploit).
-Both sets were then subjected to the same mitigation process: Safety GRPO, which utilized a loophole-free ground-truth reward function to penalize misalignment and reinforce honesty.
+To investigate the persistence of exploitative behaviors, we conducted a comparative corrective-training experiment.
+We took two sets of exploit-trained models: (1) RL-native models, trained via GRPO to exploit, and (2) SFT-distilled models, trained via SFT to mimic the exploit.
+Both sets were then subjected to the same corrective process: Safety GRPO, which used a loophole-free ground-truth reward function to penalize exploitative behavior and reinforce the intended task objective.

-Table 6 presents the post-mitigation performance.
-The results reveal a fundamental difference in the nature of misalignment learned through reinforcement learning versus supervised imitation.
-Proxy Metrics task is omitted for lack of a reliable ground-truth reward.
+\autoref{tab:unlearning_source} presents the post-correction performance.
+Proxy Metric Gaming is omitted because we lack a reliable ground-truth reward for this corrective setting.
+Appendix~\ref{appendix:unlearning_dynamics} further plots the Safety-GRPO trajectories and breaks down the informative comparisons.
+Among the informative non-Reward-Tampering comparisons, GRPO-origin exploits retain higher residual Exploit Rates in four cases, are roughly comparable in one case, and are lower in one case.

 \textbf{1.
-RL-Native Exploits are Harder to Forget}.
-Exploitative behaviors originating from RL optimization proved significantly more resistant to safety training than those learned via SFT.
-This is most evident in Llama-3.1-8B-Instruct on the Self-Grading task.
-After identical safety training, the SFT-distilled exploit was completely erased (ER dropped to 0.0\%), whereas the RL-native exploit persisted with a robust ER of 40.5\%.
-Similarly, in Qwen3-4B, the RL-native model retained higher exploit ratios across both Context-conditional Compliance (32.7\% vs. 13.2\%) and Self-Grading (23.6\% vs. 19.9\%).

-\textbf{2.
-Internalization vs. Mimicry}.
-This discrepancy suggests that RL-induced exploits are deeply "internalized" as part of the model's value function and policy, representing a stable local optimum that is difficult to dislodge even when the reward signal is corrected.
-In contrast, SFT-induced exploits appear to be shallower "surface mimicry"—pattern-matching behaviors that lack the underlying robustness of a policy reinforced by trial-and-error.
-When the environment changes (i.e., penalties are introduced via Safety GRPO), the SFT models rapidly discard the maladaptive behavior, while the RL models exhibit a "stealthy" persistence, continuing to attempt the exploit in high-confidence scenarios.
+RL-native exploits often remain more persistent under correction.} The clearest case is \textbf{Llama-3.1-8B} on \textit{Self-Grading}: after identical Safety GRPO, the SFT-distilled exploit is removed (Exploit Rate $0.0\%$), whereas the RL-native exploit remains at $40.5\%$.
+Other supportive cases include \textbf{Qwen3-4B} on \textit{Context-Conditional Compliance} ($32.7\%$ vs. $13.2\%$), \textbf{Qwen3-4B-Base} on \textit{Self-Grading} ($14.5\%$ vs. $1.3\%$), and \textbf{Llama-3.1-8B} on \textit{Context-Conditional Compliance} ($20.0\%$ vs. $11.5\%$).
+The pattern is not universal: \textbf{Qwen3-4B-Base} on \textit{Context-Conditional Compliance} shows the reverse pattern ($31.1\%$ vs. $46.7\%$), while \textbf{Qwen3-4B} on \textit{Self-Grading} shows a smaller gap but still has higher residual Exploit Rate for GRPO ($23.6\%$ vs. $19.9\%$).